 It’s all up to you, your budget, and your time in Japan.
 We would suggest carving out at least five days for the Kumano Kodo to embrace the beauty of it all and get in some good hikes.

 We had four days on the trail due to last-minute planning, but we still saw stunning sites and felt the forest all around us.
 It gave us a proper introduction to the Kumano Kodo, and now we can’t wait to return.
 It’s one of the most magical regions of Japan!

 We booked our Kumano Kodo trip super last minute, and because of this, we had very few accommodation options along the route.
 With that in mind, we used an Airbnb in Shingu as a base to make day trips around the region.
 Was it ideal?
 No. But I certainly still had a fantastic time.

 A typical day involved the first bus from Shingu to Yunomine Onsen in the morning and then hiking around the area.
 We had a full day on the trail walking up to Hosshinmon Oji and down to Kumano Hongu Taisha before we finished our day in the onsens back in Yunomine Onsen.
 Only then to take the last bus back to Shingu.
 I can’t lie – I wanted to stay in Yunomine Onsen so bad, but we couldn’t, so we vowed to return one day.

 Book in Advance

 The vast majority of ryokans and guesthouses are not listed online outside of Tripadvisor reviews.
-In order to book you either have to call (not great English) or you can use the local agency called Kumano Travel.
+To book you either have to call (not great English) or you can use the local agency called Kumano Travel.
 They can help you sort out an itinerary and book your accommodation.

-I would say planning a year out is ideal to give you a plethora of choices.
-We decided on this trip about two weeks out and were left with very few accommodation options.
+I would say planning a year out is ideal to give you many choices.
+We decided on this trip about two weeks out and we’re left with very few accommodation options.

 There is a Kumano Kodo Luggage Shuttle